SAML SSO with Azure AD

 • Tag will be shown for SSO users and SSO invites

-• SSO invites are the user who has been added but have not logged in yet
+• SSO invites are the users who have been added but have not logged in yet

 • Similar to team member roles in a Document360 project, you can also add SSO users as readers

-• Reader added as SSO users can log in to the Knowledge base directly without visiting the portal.
+• A reader was added so SSO users can log in to the knowledge base without visiting the portal.